 It’s thought that around 4-5% of drivers in the UK and 10-12% in the U.S, frequently take to the road with no insurance.
 It’s especially tempting for younger drivers to take this risk as the higher costs of insurance for their age group can seem prohibitive.

 Expensive premiums are no excuse though, as the consequences of being involved in an accident with no insurance can be very serious.
 You and the other driver won’t be able to claim any money and you’ll be in serious legal trouble.

-If you’ve been caught driving without insurance, you need legal help from companies like motoringoffencelawyers.com.
+If you’ve been caught driving without insurance, you need legal help .

 You Need Insurance

-No-one is saying that insurance is cheap, especially for younger drivers, who can end up paying £2,000 a year.
-However, the costs of driving without it can far outweigh the premiums – fines can reach £5,000 – and then you have to consider penalty points and a conviction.
+No-one is saying that insurance is cheap, especially for younger drivers, who can end up paying $2,000 a year.
+However, the costs of driving without it can far outweigh the premiums – fines can be steep – and then you have to consider penalty points and a conviction.

 The legal minimum you need when it comes to insurance is third party, which covers the cost of any damage you may do to another driver or their vehicle.
 It’s the least you can do.

 Then there’s third party, fire and theft, and then fully comprehensive which covers pretty much everything that could happen.